-By 1340, abbacus schools were well established in many places, and the fundamental curriculum as we have seen it described above (p.
-4) and as we have seen implemented in the revised version of Jacopo's Tractatus (above, chapter II) did not change perceptibly neither over the rest of the century nor before the advent of printing.
+By 1340, abbacus schools were well established in many places.
+From now on it would be meaningless to single out "generations": the fundamental curriculum as we have seen it described above (p.
+5) and as we have seen implemented in the revised version of Jacopo's Tractatus (above, chapter II) did not change perceptibly neither over the rest of the century nor before the advent of printing.
 There is no reason to go into details.
 The innovations that took place concerned the supra-utilitarian level, first of all the algebra.
+They went in many different directions, evidence of active and creative interest in the field.
+Some innovations converge and prepare what happened in the 15th century, other seem not to have invited emulation (with the proviso that much - probably most - of the evidence has been lost).